 - Anyone else entitled to the property of the deceased under California's intestate succession laws.

-For questions about T-bone collision lawsuits in California or if you want to discuss your case with one of our skilled California personal injury attorneys, please contact us at Shouse Law Group.
+For questions about T-bone collision lawsuits in California or if you want to discuss your case with one of our skilled California car accident attorneys, please contact us at Shouse Law Group.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.